 - Gospel Acclamation (alleluia)

 - Hymn during the preparation of the gifts

 - Fraction anthem

 Select the music for worship well in advance of the date of the celebration, and submit it using the form on this website.
 Please get this information in as early as possible.
 There is always much for us to discuss, and the more time we have to e-mail back and forth about your chocies and the reasons for them, the more learning takes place.
-It would be appropriate to submit your choices a week in advance, but at the very latest they must be submitted no later than the Tuesday afternoon preceding the Thursday Eucharist.
+It would be appropriate to submit your choices a week in advance, but at the very latest they must be submitted no later than the Sunday evening preceding the Tuesday Eucharist.
 I often say, if you learn nothing more from me during your years at Saint Paul University, I hope you have these three words engraved in your mind: timely worship planning.